-- The technology heavy Nasdaq is once again testing its all-time highs.
+- The technology heavy Nasdaq also broke out to new highs this past week along with the S&P 500.

-- The "Sell signal" is close to being reversed, but only barely so.
-QQQ needs to break out to new highs to confirm the bullish trend.
+- The "Sell signal" was also reversed, so positions can be added opportunistically.

 - QQQ is back to EXTREME overbought short-term so remain a cautious adding exposure.
 A

 correction is likely which will provide a much better entry point.

 - Short-Term Positioning: Bullish

 - Last Week: Hold position

 - o This Week: Hold position

 - Stop-loss moved up to \$185

 - Long-Term Positioning: Neutral